tjknoth/cse130-web/lectures/00-hello.md

 Learning...

-- JavaScript in January
+- JavaScript in September
-- Haskell in February
+- Haskell in October
-- C++ in March
+- C++ in November
 - etc.

 ### New languages come (and go ...)